Documenting Employee Time and Effort in the SNPs

 Cost Objectives and Documentation Requirements

-Section B.11 of 2 CFR, Part 225, Appendix A, defines a cost objective as “a function, organizational subdivision, contract, grant, or other activity for which cost data are needed and for which costs are incurred.”
+Section 200.28 of 2 CFR, Part 200, defines a cost objective as “a program, function, activity, award, organizational subdivision, contract, or work unit for which cost data are needed and for which costs are incurred.”

 As stated above, the type and frequency of time and effort documentation required is dependent on whether an employee works on a single cost objective or on multiple cost objectives.
 For employees working on a single activity or cost objective, it is sufficient for SFAs to use a periodic certification prepared at least semiannually (every six months).
 For employees working on multiple activities or cost objectives, federal regulations require SFAs to use a personnel activity report (PAR) or equivalent documentation that is prepared at least monthly.